Netatalk/netatalk/doc/manpages/man5/afp.conf.5.md

 umask = *mode* **(V)**

-> set perm mask.
+> Set perm mask.
 Don't use with "**unix priv = no**".

 preexec = *command* **(V)**

-> command to be run when the volume is mounted
+> Command to be run when the volume is mounted

 postexec = *command* **(V)**

-> command to be run when the volume is closed
+> Command to be run when the volume is closed

 rolist = *users/groups* **(V)**